symfony/symfony-docs/cookbook/validation/severity.rst

     $severity = isset($constraint->payload['severity']) ? $constraint->payload['severity'] : null;

-For example, you can leverage this to customize the ``form_errors`` block such that the severity is added as an additional HTML class:
+For example, you can leverage this to customize the ``form_errors`` block so that the severity is added as an additional HTML class:

 .. code-block:: html+jinja